-The hypothesized effects of hatchery supplementation can be modeled in terms of their effects on a and B_J .
-For a given value of m, positive changes in either parameter produce a positive response in smolt replacement abundance (i.e., R_R) and vice versa for negative changes in a or B_J .
-Hatchery supplementation increases both smolts/female spawner (i.e., the a parameter) and maximum smolt abundance (i.e., the B_J parameter) of the combined hatchery/wild population (Appendix 2: Beverton-Holt stock-recruit analysis of hatchery-wild interactions in Steelhead).
-However, if wild fish are viewed as an independent population 13 , the opposite occurs.
-For example, if wild fish are removed from the population to be used for hatchery broodstock, then wild smolts/female spawner must be lower, and if hatchery juveniles compete with wild juveniles, then the capacity of the habitat available for wild fish (i.e. B_J) is lower (Appendix 2: Beverton-Holt stock-recruit analysis of hatchery-wild interactions in Steelhead).
+The hypothesized effects of hatchery supplementation can be modeled in terms of their effects on a and B_J.
+For a given value of m, positive changes in either parameter produce a positive response in smolt replacement abundance (i.e., R_R) and vice versa for negative changes in a or B_J.
+Hatchery supplementation increases both smolts/female spawner (i.e., the a parameter) and maximum smolt abundance (i.e., the B_J parameter) of the combined hatchery/wild population (Appendix 2).
+However, if wild fish are viewed as an independent population13, the opposite occurs.
+For example, if wild fish are removed from the population to be used for hatchery broodstock, then wild smolts/female spawner must be lower, and if hatchery juveniles compete with wild juveniles, then the capacity of the habitat available for wild fish (i.e. B_J) is lower.